gopro/OpenGoPro/demos/python/sdk_wireless_camera_control/docs/quickstart.rst

 .. warning:: This section assumes you have successfully :ref:`installed<Installation>` the package.

 Open GoPro installs with several command line demos to demonstrate BLE and Wi-Fi.
-The source code for these example can be found on `Github <https://github.com/gopro/OpenGoPro/tree/main/demos/python/sdk_wireless_camera_control/open_gopro/demos>`_ or locally in `$INSTALL/open_gopro/demos` where $INSTALL can be found with:
+The source code for these examples can be found on `Github <https://github.com/gopro/OpenGoPro/tree/main/demos/python/sdk_wireless_camera_control/open_gopro/demos>`_ or locally in `$INSTALL/open_gopro/demos` where $INSTALL can be found with: